Lulonaut/Hypixel-Verify/README.md

 # Commands

-v!verify (Username) // Gives Them the Role you set in Bot.py and a rank role if it exists on the Server!
+v!verify (Username) // Checks if they connected their discord and adds a role if they did

 # Getting the Bot running